 - Anchor your trees.
 If a tree is particularly large or old, consider anchoring it to the ground with cables or straps.
 This can help to keep it upright and prevent it from falling.

 - Consult a professional arborist.
 A professional arborist can assess the health and condition of your trees and provide advice on their care and maintenance.

 Dealing with a fallen tree is stressful, there’s no doubt about it.
 But you can lessen the headache by learning what to do and how to protect yourself and your property.
-This includes knowing which Virginia roofing contractor to call.
+This includes knowing which Georgia or Virginia roofing contractor to call.

 For over three generations, our SlopePro has dealt with every type of roof damage from storms including fallen trees.
 We know the pressure insurance companies put on homeowners to fix the issue quickly.
 That’s why our team emphasizes clear and consistent communication, as well as straightforward estimates.
 We want to equip homeowners with the necessary information to make significant decisions about their homes, quickly and confidently.